 The “True Costs” Lens

-True Costs Initiative views the corporate accountability landscape through the lens of people and the environment.
-Though the various stakeholders, the economic landscape, and the rights landscape weave a complex web, using the true costs lens allows us to 1) recognize true economic and social costs and who bears them 2) identify imbalances in power, resources and access 3) insist on business practices that prioritize a sustainable ecological footprint.
-The three core issues of our work are: Corporate Accountability, Strengthening Legal Systems and Business & Human Rights.
+We view the corporate accountability landscape through the lens of people and the environment.
+Although the various stakeholders, the economic landscape, and the rights landscape weave a complex web, using the “true costs lens” allows us to 1) recognize true economic and social costs and who bears them 2) identify imbalances in power, resources and access 3) insist on business practices that prioritize people, not profit.
+The two core issues of our work in the Business and Human Rights space are Corporate Accountablity and Strengthening Legal Systems which we believe are critical to shifting the balance of power in the Global Economy.

 Corporate Accountability has become conflated with corporate-driven corporate social responsibility metrics and ubiquitous sustainability campaigns.
 While organizational awareness of corporate social responsibility is a start, it cannot achieve the goal of robust and meaningful corporate accountability.
-To be truly effective, corporate accountability needs to be driven by the interests of the powerless and the disadvantaged.
+To be truly effective, corporate accountability needs to be driven by those who have been most disadvantaged by corporate overreach and misconduct.

 For “true” corporate accountability, there must be:

-- Transparency: There must be meaningful early stage public participation regarding corporate projects and their social and environmental impacts and there must be transparency about the sources of project funding.
+- Transparency: There must be meaningful prior and informed consent regarding corporate projects and their social and environmental impacts and there must be transparency about the sources of project funding.

 - Remedy: There must be easy access to meaningful remedy for social and environmental harms stemming from business operations in local communities.